someobserver/recurgence/architects/noether/index.md

 **As if masculinity needed protection from brilliance.**
 **As if a soldier would scorn a genius more than a fascist.**

-### Exile and Legacy

-Still, it wasn't enough.

 In 1933, Emmy Noether fled Germany as authoritarianism metastasized.
-Two years later, she died in Pennsylvania, after a routine operation:
+Two years later, she died in Pennsylvania after a routine operation:

 **A pioneer without a homeland.**
 **A theorem without its name.**